lemonisprolol/TUYENQUAN/README.md

-Hello to my work while in Doi tuyen Quan Binh Thanh 2023-2024.

-This is where I will store my memories of codes that I created, and my hard work of learning!!
+This is my codes while I was studying for the Excellent Studentselection exam of HCM city.
+These shall be my memories of the times I was there!
+Achievements:
+- Bronze medal in the Excellent Student selection exam.
+- Enrolled in Computer Science at Le Hong Phong High School for the gifted (2024-2027).